hellohaptik/docs_haptik/docs/other/facebook.md

 - We need to add the Facebook page _(to which we want to connect our bot)_ to `our facebook app -> Messenger`.
 Only once that this page has been added can the _access token_ for it be generated.

-- We need this access token while we configure our Business in _Dialog Builder_
+- We need this access token while we configure our Business in _Bot Builder_

   >Please note that the following steps can only be performed if you are the administrator of the Client's Facebook Page. <br><br>
   >If not, then: